FluxML/Flux.jl/docs/src/training/training.md

 # Training

-To actually train a model we need three things:
+To actually train a model we need three things, in addition to the tracked parameters that will be fitted:

 * A *objective function*, that evaluates how well a model is doing given some input data.
 * A collection of data points that will be provided to the objective function.